 Friday: 10:00am – 1:00pm and 2:00pm – 6:00pm

-You will need to provide your pre-recorded music on a USB drive or, preferably, in our dropbox with your real name on the file.
+You will need to provide your pre-recorded music in our dropbox with your costume entry name as the file name.
 The audio file should be MP3 format.
+Pre-recorded music can also be accepted on a USB drive at the Masquerade Registration Table when you check in.

 Please let us know on your entry form or when you register if you want any of the following: